 Class M: Authorizes an individual to drive a motorcycle or moped.

-However, most types of RVs are quite large and heavier than the typical passenger car, and as a result, can inflict much more damage and more serious injury than an accident involving two passenger cars.
+However, most types of RVs are much larger and heavier than the typical passenger car, and as a result, can causemuch more damage and inflict far more serious injury than a passenger car.
 It can be extremely challenging for a victim hurt in an RV accident to obtain fair compensation without an attorney, so it is imperative that you hire an RV accident attorney in Texas as quickly as possible.
-In doing this, you have the best chance at securing that equitable restitution.
+Doing so will give you the best possible chance of obtaining equitable restitution.

 Difficulties of Driving an RV

-Although an RV does not require a commercial driver’s license to operate, it still requires additional licensing.
+Although an RV does not require a commercial driver's license to operate, it still requires additional licensing.
 Extreme caution must be taken while driving a recreational vehicle.
-They can be very cumbersome and difficult to control, since they do not handle the road in the same manner as a passenger car.
-Because they are larger, they not only need more clearance space on the road, but they also require a longer stopping distance.
+They can be very cumbersome and difficult to control, since they do not handle as smoothly on the road as a passenger car.
+Because they are larger, they not only need more clearance space on the road, but also require a longer stopping distance.
 If the RV driver does not make the necessary considerations while operating the vehicle and causes an accident, such a driver needs to be held responsible for his or her negligence.